hnkr/CMake/create_&_use_library/README.md

 ## Working Principle
 When it starts running,
-- It prints out to stdout as senn below: <br />
+- It prints out to stdout as seen below: <br />

 **** Create and Use Your Own Library **** MSG1:MESSAGE_1_ <br />